 Figure 6 indicates the wavelength accuracy of Version 0 data for six wavelengths in the UV and visible range, which was established by running the Fraunhofer-line correlation method for a second time.
 Shifts are typically smaller than ± 0.1 nm, but these residuals are not uniformly distributed over the reporting period.
-Instead, shifts vary between +0.1 nm and -0.1 nm and have a periodicity of about 14 days.
+Instead, shifts vary between ± 0.1 nm and ± 0.1 nm and have a periodicity of about 14 days.
 The reason of this periodicity could not be unambiguously identified.
 For some periods, there is some correlation with the timing of absolute scans, but not for all periods.
-(During absolute scans, the system scans up to 700 nm while the terminal wavelength during solar scans is 605 nm.
+(During absolute scans, the system scans to 700 nm while the terminal wavelength during solar scans is 605 nm.
 It is possible that scanning over the longer range affects the wavelength mapping of the monochromator.)

-The wavelength correction was further improved when processing Version 2 data by breaking the dataset into 41 sub-periods with a different correction function applied in each sub-period.
+The wavelength correction was further improved when processing Version 2 data by breaking the dataset into 73 sub-periods with a different correction function applied in each sub-period.
 Figure 7 shows the residuals of the wavelength offsets for the Version 2 dataset.
 The improvement of the wavelength accuracy compared to the Version 0 dataset (Figure 6) is obvious.
+The standard deviation of residuals between 300 and 400 nm is only 0.02 nm.

 Figure 5.
-Monochromator non-linearity correction function for the Volume 31 period.
-Error bars indicate the 1 σ -variation.
+Monochromator non-linearity correction function for the Volume 32 period.
+Error bars indicate the 1σ -variation.

 Figure 6.
-Check of the wavelength accuracy of Version 0 data at six wavelengths by means of Fraunhoferline correlation.
-The plot is based on measurements that are three hours apart.
+Check of the wavelength accuracy of Version 0 data at five wavelengths by means of Fraunhofer-line correlation.
+The plot is based on measurements that are one hour apart.

 Figure 7.
-Check of the wavelength accuracy of Version 2 data at six wavelengths by means of Fraunhoferline correlation.
+Check of the wavelength accuracy of Version 2 data at five wavelengths by means of Fraunhofer-line correlation.